 If you purchase Mounjaro from an online pharmacy, you must complete an online form before receiving approval for the medication.

 How much does Mounjaro cost in the UK?

-To purchase a prescription for Mounjaro via the NHS, you’ll only need to pay the base fee for a prescription of £9.95.
+To purchase a prescription for Mounjaro via the NHS in England, you’ll only need to pay the base fee for a prescription of £9.95.

 Which is better, Ozempic or Mounjaro?